 |Air conditioning system|

-New vehicles covered by a 5-year/60,000-mile or longer powertrain warranty are eligible to purchase this coverage within 3 years/36,000 miles of the vehicle’s in-service date.
-For pre-owned vehicles, Added Care Plus coverage ranges from 1 to 5 years, with mileage intervals of 12,000, 15,000, or unlimited miles.
+Owners whose new vehicles are still under the 5-year/60,000-mile or longer powertrain warranty are eligible to purchase this coverage within 3 years/36,000 miles of the vehicle’s in-service date.
+Added Care Plus coverage ranges from one to five years for pre-owned vehicles, with mileage intervals of 12,000, 15,000, or unlimited miles.

-Mopar offers several different term options for Added Care Plus warranty coverage:
+Mopar offers several different term options for Added Care Plus warranty coverage.
+Below are the different term options for this plan:

 - 60,000 miles